Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 Saying 3.
 “When you come to know yourselves,” seems to be the crux of the situation for everyone.
 How indeed do you come to know yourself?
 What is this process?
 How does this happen, and what is important?

 Walking in the Way orders the process of knowing by planting good seeds in fertile soil, nourishing the seed (giving attention), and being willing to accept the harvest when it arrives.
 By natural consequence, enlightenment into the spirit moves forward one day at a time.
-Sowing the good seed, sowing by prayer, speaking the Word, and even positive speech can lead to a better application as well as further revelation.
+Sowing the good seed, sowing by prayer, speaking the Word, and even positive speech can lead to a better application and will further revelation.
 These three basic elements foster the daily work that yields the best sort of progress.
 The daily pathway remains cognitively continual.
 Pathway forms a natural continuity from day to day, which provides natural velocity or impetus to the spiritual walk.

 It should be mentioned again that walking in the Way emphasizes positive attributes.
 These attributes might focus on productive daily life within a business, speaking a good word within relationships, focusing on fatherhood or motherhood, and many other positive examples might be given.
 Walking in the Way is not intended to be a walk of drudgery always revealing but another problem.
 Its intent is resolution-oriented toward the overall message of joy, love, and forgiveness which sets free.